riscvarchive/riscv-code-size-reduction/README.md

 Welcome to the RISC-V Code Size Reduction Group
 ------------------------------------------------

+_If you can't measure it you can't improve it_

 This will be the home for the all of the code size reduction proposals, analysis, results etc.

 Documentation of existing ISA extensions